 Yes.
 Numbers are limited so reservations are essential.

 What time does the tour start and how long is it?

 Tours start promptly at 6.00pm.
 Please allow an hour for the tour.

 Is it suitable for children?

-Tours take place during working hours and noice and disturbance should be avoided.
+Tours are not particularly recommended for young children.
+Tours take place during working hours and noise and disturbance needs to be avoided.
 Buggies cannot be taken around many areas of the building including the narrow bookstacks.